 - Then press and release the PartyBoost button on each slave speaker in turn.
 Again, this button or oval ring will start glowing on each speaker, depending on speaker model.

-- Now when you play something on your BT source device, you will hear it on all speakers that you put in the group.
+- Now when you play something on your source device, you will hear it on all speakers in the group.

 - Finally, you can break the connection between the speakers by pressing and releasing the PartyBoost button on the “master” speaker.
-Or, if you want to keep the group going but only with to remove certain slave speakers, then just turn off those speakers.
+Or, just turn off one or more slave speakers to remove them from the group.
 The rest of the group will still continue playing.

-Finally, if you put exactly two of the same speaker into a PartyBoost group, you can switch them between Party and Stereo modes in the JBL Portable app.
-However, since you don’t use the buttons on the speaker itself to make this adjustment, we won’t discuss it further here.
+Finally, consider if you put exactly two of the same speaker into a PartyBoost group.
+You can then witch them between Party and Stereo modes in the JBL Portable app.
+But since you don’t use the buttons on the speaker itself for this, we won’t discuss it further here.

 All Lights On Test Mode

-Entering the All Lights ON mode briefly lights all lamps on the JBL Boombox 2 control panel as well as the battery meter, as shown in the next two shots.
+Entering the All Lights ON mode briefly lights all lamps on the speaker control panel.
+The battery meter also lights up.

 How to Turn All Lights On Briefly

-To enter this mode, press and hold the Volume Down and Play-Pause buttons that are highlighted in the next picture, for around ten seconds.
-Hold this chord until you see the lights all come on, as shown in the last picture.
+To enter this mode, press and hold the Volume Down and Play-Pause buttons.
+Hold until you see the lights all come on, as we saw in the last picture.

 Once you enter All Lights ON, the lights remain lit for a short period before they all shut off.
 Then, the speaker returns to normal working order once the lamps return to their pretest state.